Jurredr/Jurredr/README.md

 ### Hi there! 👋

-My name is Jurre.
-I'm an ambitious developer, Computer Science student, and content creator from The Netherlands 🇳🇱.
+I'm Jurre: an ambitious developer, Computer Science student, and content creator from The Netherlands 🇳🇱.

 I mostly work in Java.
 Here are all the programming/scripting languages that I am familiar with:
 - HTML5, CSS3 (incl.
 Bootstrap, SCSS, SASS)